ironpark/ironpark.github.io/output/posts/blog-auto-publishing-with-obsidian.en.md

   run: gh api /repos/ironpark/ironpark.github.io/dispatches -f event_type='post-sync'
 ```

-Using GitHub CLI, it triggers a `repository_dispatch` event on the blog repository.
+This uses GitHub CLI to trigger a `repository_dispatch` event in the blog repository.
 This is the key link connecting the two workflows.
-The `event_type` acts like a label to distinguish why the trigger happened.
+The `event_type` acts as a label to indicate why the trigger happened.

 #### Blog Repository Workflow Analysis

 Now, let’s look at the blog repository’s `Build and Deploy to Pages` workflow.

-**Supporting Multiple Triggers**
+**Supports Multiple Triggers**
 ```yaml
 on:
   push: